ATL-WDI-Exercises/express-debugging/readme.md

 Your job is to pair up with another student and reproduce and fix each of the bugs.
 Time is money so get to fixin'!!!

 ## Steps
+1. pair up
-1. clone this repository
+2. clone this repository
-2. reproduce and fix each bug listed below
+3. reproduce and fix each bug listed below

 ## List of Bugs
 1. The quick toggle feature on the TODOs _INDEX_ page does not work (gives a 404 error).